gjorgiev/interview-challenges-visualizer/README.md

 - Add more algorithm visualizations
 - Admin panel to create/update exercises from the UI
 - User authentication
-- Deploy to cloud (AWS, GCP, Vercel, Render)
-- Switch to PostgreSQL for production database
+- Implement testing for both frontend and backend

 ---

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GNU General Public License v3.0](LICENSE).

 ---

-> Built with ❤️ by Georgi (and ChatGPT as your pair programmer 🤖)
+> Built with ❤️ by Georgi (ChatGPT and Claude as the assistant programmers 🤖)